Why Solar Seamless Connect is the obvious choice in bridging the gap for a complete, Unified Communications solution

 As impressive the uptake in SfB has been, these pain-points have left many users yearning for an alternative, one which still encompasses the great features of SfB, but which addresses these shortcomings, to provide a Unified Communication system which is easy to use and comprehensive in its feature-range.

-Solar Skype Connect
+Solar Seamless Connect

 Answering the call, has been Manchester-based UC provider and Microsoft partner, Solar Communications.
-Boasting a product development team famed for ingenuity, their latest innovation Solar Skype Connect (SSC), has once again disrupted an already capricious industry.
+Boasting a product development team famed for ingenuity, their latest innovation Solar Seamless Connect (SSC), has once again disrupted an already capricious industry.

 SSC provides a unique bridge between a business’ enterprise telephony platform and the Microsoft user interface their employees know and trust.
 With SSC, users can deploy SfB as a single UC solution without compromising on the powerful features and robust functions of an enterprise communications platform.